 Finally, draft pull requests can be a tool to compare alternatives or an effective way to convey your design ideas to others.

-When your pull request requires a review
+When your pull request requires a review#

 For all significant, non-critical code changes.

-While you might have expected an always here, I can at least think of two scenarios where pull request reviews might be skipped:
+here, I can at least think of two scenarios where pull request reviews might be skipped:

-1. Trivial code
+- Trivial code

-2. High urgency changes
+- High urgency changes

-1. Trivial code
+1. Trivial code#

 Some code changes are straightforward, such as bumping the app version.
 Would you want to hold off your release until a team member finds the time to review the following?